Melanee-Melanee/Old-Persian-Cuneiform-OCR/yolo_cnn_old_persian/README.md

 2. Environment Setup: Install necessary libraries and import them.

-3. Text detection: Train a [YOLOv8](https://docs.ultralytics.com/models/yolov8/) model to detect characters in the dataset.
+3. Text detection: Train the [YOLOv8](https://docs.ultralytics.com/models/yolov8/) model to detect characters in the dataset.

 4. Text recognition: Train a CNN model to recognise characters.

-5. Inference: Use YOLO for character detection and the CNN model for recognition on the custom image.
+5. Inference: Use YOLOv8 for character detection and the CNN model for recognition on the custom image.

 6. Visualization: Display detected and recognized text on the custom image.